danielroe/typed-vuex/docs/accessor/accessor.md

 # Accessor

-This module injects a store accessor throughout your project (`$accessor`).
-This serves two purposes:
+The accessor serves two purposes:

-- It wraps the store so that it can be typed without conflicting with the default types for `$store`
+- It wraps the store so that it can be typed without conflicting with the default types for `$store` in a Nuxt project.
 - It allows us to avoid creating impossible type definitions for namespaced magic strings, like `commit('mysubmodule/mutation')`).

-**IMPORTANT**: The accessor injected by this module is not typed by default, so you will need to [add types](/setup.html).

 ## Structure